 Websites have an assigned render budget as well.
 This lets Google prioritize their rendering efforts, meaning they can dedicate more time to rendering pages that they expect visitors to search for more often.

 The illustration above explains Google’s processes from crawling to ranking conceptually.
-It has been greatly simplified; in reality, thousands of sub-processes (opens in a new tab) are involved.
+It has been greatly simplified; in reality, (opens in a new tab) are involved.

 We’ll explain every step of the process:

 - Crawl Queue: It keeps track of every URL that needs to be crawled, and it is updated continuously.

 Crawler: When the crawler (“Googlebot”) receives URLs from the

 Crawl Queue, they request its HTML.

 a) URLs found are passed on to the